The price estimate mentioned in this post does not include rental car fees and tolls. A Car Rental in Melbourne starts at around $30.00 per day.

 Day Trips From Melbourne: Grampians National Park

 The Grampians National Park is only 3 hours away from Melbourne if you drive there.
 It can be visited year-round and summer is the busiest time there.
-Even though it is a bit further compared to other day trips from Melbourne, it is worth the visit with the 160km walking trail at Halls Gap and all the fishing, canoeing and kayaking the lakes around there offer.
+Even though it is a bit further compared to other day trips from Melbourne, it is worth the visit with the 160km walking trail at Halls Gap and all the fishing, canoeing, and kayaking the lakes around there offer.
 There is also a trek with overnight camping facilities.
+You can check out our guide for Things to do in Grampians National Park.

 - Approximate fuel cost: The quickest and cheapest way to get from Melbourne to Grampians National Park is to drive which costs $35 - $55.